malteschaefer1/EFmethodmadness/README.md

 ## Usage

 ### Basic Usage
-1. Download missing ENTSO-E data (AGPT and PF) into 1_data/1_raw/ENTSOE.
+1. Download missing ENTSO-E data (AGPT and PF) into 1_data/1_raw/ENTSOE (see ###Steps).
 2. Run the notebook in 3_notebooks.
 3. Play around with it, change, add, have fun.

 ### Advanced Usage
-Perhaps later?
+As time advances, advanced usage will be documented here.

 ## Code Structure
+The following refers to the file main.ipynb:
 1. The first part is mostly about wrangling with the input data, including mapping categories onto one another.
 2. The second part is mostly about calculating the various configurations of grid emission factors.
 3. The third part is mostly about creating plots from the data.